Malbec

 How Much Should I Spend?

 • $12–$20 Good Introductory Wines.
-Entry level wines, which are usually produced in large quantities, tend to focus on Malbec’s smooth, juicy-fruity style without much oak. (oak costs money!)
+Entry-level wines, usually produced in large quantities, focus on Malbec’s smooth, juicy-fruity style without much oak. (since oak aging adds to the cost!)

 • $50–$250 Exceptional.
-The icon producers in Sub Regions of Mendoza charge well above $100 a bottle, but you can find top-quality Malbec for around $50 from lesser-known producers.
-When you compare that to the icon wines of Burgundy – which start at $250,– Malbec offers incredible quality for the price.
+The iconic producers in sub-regions of Mendoza charge well above $100 a bottle, but you can find top-quality bottles for around $50 from lesser-known producers.
+When you compare that to the iconic wines of Burgundy – which start at $250 – Malbec offers incredible quality for the price.

 The Acres / hectares plantings of Malbec vineyards in the world - grape distribution infographic by Wine Folly